 Configure Identity Mapping

+Step 3.
 (Optional) Test the connection to the specified domain by clicking Verify DC Connection Settings.
 This test ensures that the connection to the DC is healthy.
-However it does not check whether Cisco ISE can fetch the user information upon login.
-Click Save.
+However, it does not check whether Cisco ISE can fetch the user information upon login or not.

 This configuration ensures that switch performs MAB authentication for the clients connected on port FastEthernet1/0/23.

 aaa new-model ! aaa group server radius ISE-group server name PSN1 server name PSN2 ! aaa authentication dot1x default group ISE-group aaa authorization network default group ISE-group aaa accounting update newinfo aaa accounting dot1x default start-stop group ISE-group

 ! interface FastEthernet1/0/23 switchport access vlan 903 switchport mode access authentication order mab authentication port-control auto mab dot1x pae authenticator spanning-tree portfast

 ! radius-server vsa send accounting radius-server vsa send authentication ! radius server PSN1 address ipv4 10.201.228.86 auth-port 1812 acct-port 1813 key 7 13061E010803 ! radius server PSN2 address ipv4 10.201.228.87 auth-port 1812 acct-port 1813 key 7 00071A150754